 auto-rickshaws and thousands of bulky, rounded 50’s style cars.

-horn and good luck”.
-With the scenery out the window, you get very little clues
+Most taxis, With the scenery out the window, you get very little clues

 as to which decade you are in.
 In